MadibaGroup/2024-Gadgets/content/docs/background/poly-iop.md

-Polynomial Interactive Oracle Proofs

-## Encoding Arrays of Data into Polynomials
+# Encoding Arrays of Data into Polynomials

-Data starts as an array of integers where integers in each slot are between 0 and $q-1$, where $q$ is a large (generally 256 bit) prime number.
+In the Poly-IOP model, data starts as an array (or vector) of integers and gadgets are defined in terms of operations on arrays.
+In the proof stage, the arrays are encoded into a polynomial.
+Array slots contain integers between 0 and $q-1$, where $q$ is a large (generally 256 bit) prime number.
 Recall that we call this set of integers $\mathbb{Z}_q$.

 | $\mathsf{data}_0$ | $\mathsf{data}_1$ | $\mathsf{data}_2$ | $\mathsf{data}_3$ | $\mathsf{data}_4$ |
 | ----------------- | ----------------- | ----------------- | ----------------- | ----------------- |